Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 This truck was Adam’s first and maybe last vehicle, and just for a moment he felt a pang of regret that internal combustion was on its way out.
 That grumbling beast under the hood felt and sounded *good,* like there was something alive in this critter that the whining, humming drivetrains of an electric truck just couldn’t measure up against.

 It sure drove differently.
 His first few yards of reversing were jerky and violent as he got used to the power curve and aimed them down the farm track.
-Farmer Joe jogged up the track to wish them well, invite them back for a visit on their return trip…
+Farmer Joe jogged up the track to wish them well, invite them back for a visit on their return trip...

 "And I’ll have *lots* of work to do, if you’re willing!"